Last Updated on August 24, 2023

 By Jim Ferri

-The problem is exacerbated when you’re traveling through several countries where different languages are spoken.
-Eastern Europe is a good example, where the bouillabaisse of languages can leave your head spinning.
+The problem is exacerbated when traveling through several countries where different languages are spoken.
+Eastern Europe is an excellent example of where the bouillabaisse of languages can leave your head spinning.

 An Eastern Europe river cruise, with numerous guides speaking the language of the day, is a perfect solution.

-Then you move effortlessly through several countries and languages all in the comfort of your stateroom, which is why when Royal Viking Cruises invited me to sample their Passage to Eastern Europe package, a cruise on the Danube from Budapest to Bucharest, I accepted their offer.
+Then, you move effortlessly through several countries and languages, all in the comfort of your stateroom.
+That is why I accepted Royal Viking Cruises’ offer when they invited me to sample their Passage to Eastern Europe package, a cruise on the Danube from Budapest to Bucharest.

 Passage to Eastern Europe, A Five-Country River Cruise

 Passage to Eastern Europe, the name of this river cruise, is an 11-day (including transit), five-country cruise.
 Seven nights are aboard the 190-passenger Viking Embla.
-The ship stops at six small ports along the way, with passengers take a bus inland to see some of the sights away from the river.
+The ship stops at six small ports along the way, with passengers taking a bus inland to see some sights away from the river.

-After arriving in Budapest, passengers have a day of sightseeing on a bus tour about Budapest.
+After arriving in Budapest, passengers spend a day sightseeing on a bus tour.
 They then have a half-day to wander on their own before boarding the ship.

 After two nights at the Hilton, passengers take a bus to the Embla, one of Viking Cruises‘ “Longships.”
-Aboard they enjoy a nice cruise down the Danube, stopping in river towns along the way. in addition, passengers are bused to other towns farther inland.
+Aboard, they enjoy a nice cruise down the Danube, stopping in river towns.
+In addition, passengers are bused to other towns farther inland.
 The tour then ends in Bucharest, Romania.

 My medium-priced cabin on this Eastern Europe river cruise is quite comfortable.
-It has good lighting and ample 110 and 220 outlets, plus a decent size bathroom and outdoor balcony.
+It has good lighting, ample 110 and 220 outlets, a decent-sized bathroom, and an outdoor balcony.

-There are also plenty of movies, as well as CNN, BBC and other networks, to view on our large-screen TV.
-TV reception and Wi-Fi were good all along the river with only a few interruptions.
+There are also plenty of movies, CNN, BBC, and other networks to view on our large-screen TV.
+TV reception and Wi-Fi were good all along the river, with only a few interruptions.

 Horsemen of the Puszta

-Following two nights in Budapest and a tour of the city, we board the Embla.
+We board the Embla after two nights in Budapest and a city tour.
 Conveniently, boarding takes place right in the center of the city.

 The next morning, following an informal Welcome Reception and dinner on our first night onboard, we awoke at a small dock in the Hungarian countryside.

-Following a good breakfast – all the meals were very good – buses took us to the small Hungarian town of Kalocsa.
-There we had for a walking tour, before continuing to the Bakodpuszta Equestrian Center.
-The latter turned out to be the more interesting venue of the day.
+Following a good breakfast—in fact, all the meals were quite good—buses took us to the small Hungarian town of Kalocsa.
+We had a walking tour there before continuing to the Bakodpuszta Equestrian Center, which turned out to be the more interesting venue of the day.

-At the Center we watched performances by the Hungarian horsemen of the Puszta.
-These cowboys are the descendants of the Magyar warriors that emigrated to Hungary centuries earlier.
+At the center, we watched performances by the Hungarian horsemen of the Puszta.
+These cowboys are the descendants of the Magyar warriors who emigrated to Hungary centuries earlier.

-It was a great hit, and included one act that likely was the last thing any of us expected to see in Hungary: a cowboy standing on the haunches of 10 white stallions galloping about a corral at break-neck speed.
+It was a great hit and included one act that likely was the last thing we expected to see in Hungary: a cowboy standing on the haunches of 10 white stallions galloping about a corral at break-neck speed.

-The performance was accompanied by samplings of Hungarian brandy and other peasant foods.
-Also, as expected, there was the opportunity to buy Hungarian embroidery and other items in the center’s little market.
+The performance was accompanied by samplings of Hungarian brandy and other peasant foods as we were serenaded by a clarinetist.
+As expected, there was also the opportunity to buy Hungarian embroidery and other items in the center’s little market.

 Rediscovering Belgrade

-Vukovar was only our base to meet our buses, however.
-Our destination was actually the town of Osijek, the 4th-largest in Croatia.
-Once there we walked along 18th-century cobbled streets lined with the best-preserved Baroque buildings in the country.
+Vukovar was only our base for meeting our buses; however, Our destination was actually the town of Osijek, the 4th-largest in Croatia.
+Once there, we walked along 18th-century cobbled streets lined with the best-preserved Baroque buildings in the country.

-But now, I found it amazing how the city had changed, transforming itself from boring to beautiful.
+But now, I find it amazing how the city has changed, transforming itself from boring to beautiful.
 Despite the rain, I became more smitten with the place every place we went.

 Following lunch back on the Embla, I took an optional tour to the Kovacica Art Colony in a small town further north.